 A stall handler’s role is to load the correct horse in its designated stall prior to the off of the race.
 Their responsibility also includes the safety of both horse and rider in the stalls.

 The role of a stewards secretary is to assist the stewards to

 maintain integrity within horseracing through ensuring that the rules and

 processes are adhered to.
 They will be responsible for producing accurate reports

-for internal resource and public notification on the Turf Club website and
+for internal resource and public notification on the Irish

 other publications.
 You will be expected to liaise with racecourse management

 and other Irish